 - labeled craft drawers

-You might end up trying a few different variations.
+You might end up trying a few different sticker organization ideas.
 Just because it looks pretty, does not mean it is always a functional way that works for you.
-Try it on a small scale and tweak as you go.
+Try it on a small scale and tweak it as you go.